Morris County NJ Driving under the Influence of Marijuana Offense

 Driving under the influence of marijuana, also known as a “DUI”, is a traffic offense in New Jersey that can have serious consequences including a driver’s license suspension, drug and alcohol classes, fines, insurance surcharges, and potentially jail time depending on the nature and circumstances of the offense.
 These cases typically involve field sobriety tests, an alcohol test (which comes up negative), and sometimes involve an examination by a Drug Recognition Expert (“DRE”).

 The Morris County NJ DUI defense lawyers at the Tormey Law Firm LLC have handled hundreds of DUI cases in New Jersey involving marijuana and are ready and able to fight your charges in court.
 Our DUI defense lawyers represent clients throughout Morris County NJ including in Dover, Denville, Parsippany, Mount Olive, Roxbury, Rockaway, Randolph, Jefferson Twp., and Morristown.
 In fact, one of our attorneys is a certified field sobriety test instructor which is the tests that they have you perform on the side of the road.
-In addition, another attorney at the firm used to prosecute DUI cases in Morris County NJ.
-Now, let her put that experience, knowledge, and expertise to work for you.
+In addition, another attorney at the firm used to prosecute DUI cases in New Jersey.
+Now, let him put that experience, knowledge, and expertise to work for you.
 Contact our offices anytime for immediate assistance at 908-336-5008.
 The initial consultation is always provided free of charge.

 Here is a review from one of our many satisfied DWI clients: “Saved me from a DUI.
 HIGHLY recommended”